Blog

 • Fastest standard settlement: T+1 — Money in your bank next business day.
 This is massive for cash flow, especially during high-volume periods.

 • Same-day settlement available — For an additional fee, get money the same day.
-Game-changer when you need to reinvest in ads daily.
+Difference when you need to reinvest in ads daily.

 • Slightly lower fees — 1.85% on debit cards vs 2% at Razorpay.
 On ₹10L/month card revenue, that saves ₹1,500/month.